slavov-vili/kit_info/Explainable_Artificial_Intelligence/02_Intrinsic_Interpretability.md

     - Interpretation
         * Of weights depends heavily on the link function
     - Pros
+        * No longer restricted by normality assumption
+        * Can train on non-linear data, while retaining linear relationship between data and weights
     - Cons
+        * Link function complicates interpretability of weights and features
+        * Still restricted to linear relationships
 1. Logistic Regression
     - Allows to use linear models for classification
     - Uses the sigmoid function (logistic function) to transform the prediction into a probability value